casanovg/timonel/timonel-bootloader/README.md

-# Timonel Bootloader v1.3 #
+# Timonel Bootloader v1.4 #

 This bootloader version has several improvements:

-* The TWI (I2C) driver implementation, with inline functions inside the bootloader source code, allows significant memory saving.
-Now the smaller version "tml-t85-small" occupies ~ 1K byte, leaving 7K bytes available for user applications.
+* __Significant memory savings:__ by inlining the TWI (I2C) driver functions' implementation inside the bootloader source code, now the smaller version "tml-t85-small" occupies ~ 1K byte, leaving 7K bytes available for user applications.

+* __Transmission speed improvement:__ the code was adjusted to allow the bootloader to transmit and receive 32-byte packets (Half memory-page on an ATtiny85).
+This produces a significant performance increase to the user application upload and flash memory reading functions.

+* __User application autorun is now optional:__ implemented by adding a TIMEOUT_EXIT feature to allow selecting whether the user application will run automatically after a timeout when the bootloader is not initialized, or, it will only be run controlled by the TWI master.
+The CHECK_EMPTY_FL optional feature was deprecated since the READFLSH command can be used for the same purpose.
+Improved command reply switch-case.

-* Different internal-clock configurations support has been improved.
-Now the bootloader adapts its clock speed by modifying the OSCCAL register to compensate fuse configurations in 1, 2 and 8 MHz (At 16 Mhz it works without any type of compensation).
+* __Different internal-clock configurations support improved:__ now the bootloader adapts its clock speed by modifying the OSCCAL register to compensate fuse configurations in 1, 2 and 8 MHz (At 16 Mhz it works without any type of compensation).
 This can be done in two ways:
-1-The compensation is configured at the time of bootloader compilation by setting the LOW_FUSE variable.
+  1. The compensation is configured at the time of bootloader compilation by setting the LOW_FUSE variable.

-2-It adapts at runtime by directly reading the value of the low fuse.
+  2. It adapts at runtime by directly reading the value of the low fuse.
 This last mode is selected by enabling "AUTO_CLK_TWEAK".
 It allows the bootloader to continue working without recompiling despite changing the fuses settings, but it takes a little more memory.
 In both cases, the bootloader restores the original configuration after its execution so that the application can function at the speed for which it was designed.

-* The code was adjusted to allow the bootloader to transmit and receive 32-byte packets (1/2 page of an ATtiny85).
-This produces a significant performance increase to the user application upload and flash memory reading functions.

 ## Compilation ##
-A script has been added to launch make with different configurations: "make-timonel.sh".
-This script has several arguments, including "--all", which compiles all the preconfigured options found in the "configs" directory.
-The flashable ".hex" binary files are saved in the "releases" directory.
-This bootloader version has been compiled with the "avr-gcc 8.3.0 64-bit" toolchain downloaded from this site: "http://blog.zakkemble.net/avr-gcc-builds", it's also included under the tools directory.
+The __"make-timonel.sh"__ script allows launching ["make"](http://www.gnu.org/software/make) with different configurations.
+It has several arguments, including __"--all"__, which compiles all the preconfigured options found in the __"configs"__ directory.
+The flashable __".hex"__ binary files are saved in the __"releases"__ directory.

+E.g: __`./make-timonel.sh tml-t85-small timonel 13 1B80 1 false;`__

+   * Generates a __\"timonel.hex\"__ binary file based on __\"tml-t85-small\"__ config.
+   * Assigns the TWI address __17__ to the device.
+   * Sets __0x1B00__ as  the bootloader start memory position.
+   * Sets the device low fuse to operate at __8 MHz__.
+   * __Disables__ automatic clock tweaking.

+__Note:__ This bootloader version has been compiled with the __"avr-gcc 8.3.0 64-bit"__ toolchain downloaded from [this site](http://blog.zakkemble.net/avr-gcc-builds)., it's also included under the [\"avr-toolchains\"](http://github.com/casanovg/avr-toolchains) repository.
 The scripts are included mainly to ease to repetitive work of flashing several devices but, of course, the bootloader can be compiled and flashed using avr-gcc and avrdude directly.

-## Flashing ##
+## <a id="Installation"></a>Flashing Timonel on the device ##
-The script "flash-timonel-bootloader.sh" allows flashing Timonel on the device by using the "avrdude" utility.
-The supported arguments are 2: 1-Binary file name (without ".hex" extension), located under "releases" directory.
+The script __"flash-timonel-bootloader.sh"__ allows flashing Timonel on the device by using the ["avrdude"](http://savannah.nongnu.org/projects/avrdude) utility with an [AVR programmer](http://www.fischl.de/usbasp).
+The supported arguments are:
+1. Binary file name (without ".hex" extension), located under "releases" directory.

-2-Clock speed in MHz: 16, 8, 2, 1.
+2. Clock speed in MHz: 16, 8, 2, 1.
 The bootloader can be flashed to bare ATtiny85/45/25 chips, Digispark boards and other Tiny85-compatible devices using an AVR programmer (e.g. USBasp).

+E.g: __`./flash-timonel-bootloader.sh timonel 1;`__

+   * Flashes __\"timonel.hex\"__ binary file on the device with avrdude.
+   * Sets the device's low fuse to run at __1 MHz__ (possible values are 1, 2, 8 and 16).

-## Optional features ##
+## Setting optional features ##
-This bootloader version has several optional features that allow finding the right balance between characteristics, flash memory usage, and performance.
-They're enabled from the configuration file "tml-config.mak" placed inside specific configuration folders (e.g. "tml-t85-cfg", the default one).
+The bootloader has several optional features that allow finding the right balance between characteristics, flash memory usage, and performance.
+They're enabled from the configuration file __"tml-config.mak"__ placed inside specific configuration folders (e.g. "tml-t85-cfg", the default one).
 It's a makefile include that adds or removes sections of the source code that will be part of the ".hex" binary file when compiling it.
 As a general rule of thumb, more enabled features = bigger bootloader size = less space for user applications.
 The available options are briefly described below:

 * __ENABLE_LED_UI__: If this is enabled, the GPIO ping defined by LED_UI_PIN is used to display Timonel activity when certain functions are run.
 This is useful mainly for debugging.
 PLEASE DISABLE THIS FOR PRODUCTION!
 IT COULD ACTIVATE SOMETHING CONNECTED TO A POWER SOURCE BY ACCIDENT!
 (Default: false).